Writing your profile

 Qualifications and experience

 Include details about your previous childcare related experience and qualifications.
 Your profile is your boasting book and most parents want to know that their future childcare provider is dedicated to their personal and professional development.
 Be careful to include details about your past childcare related employment without breaking confidentiality.
 If you have a DBS (formerly CRB) check, First Aid certificate, specialist training etc include details about these in your profile.
+You can now upload your documents and can choose to invite selected parents to view them.

 Ask your current parents and childcare colleagues for a list of your strengths as a provider and use them as a starting point for your advert eg ‘I am honest, reliable and have good time keeping and organisational skills’.
 Current and past parents might be happy to provide you with a reference which you can add to your profile.
 Then go on to include the things you enjoy doing with the children and the types of activities you plan for them - ‘I love cooking... taking children on varied outings... helping with homework as I am a part-time tutor...
 I speak 3 languages...’ etc.